Preparing for Fall 2020

 (Updated May 23) Various feedback mechanisms have been deployed about the experience of teaching remotely this spring, from surveys to focus groups.
 See the results in the communication dated May 23.

 Remote Summer Courses

-(Updated April 9) This year’s Homecoming and Parents’ Weekend will include events for our 2020 graduates.
+Additionally, this year’s Homecoming and Parents’ Weekend will include events for our 2020 graduates.
 That Sunday, Oct.
 11, is reserved for in-person commencement-related activities; for example, undergraduates choosing to attend would receive their diplomas, and hooding ceremonies for those earning advanced degrees also would take place.
 Again, we will provide additional information as it becomes available.

 Summer Study Abroad

 (Updated April 9) We waited to make this decision in hopes the pandemic would abate, but the ongoing uncertainty appears likely to continue—especially with regard to international travel.
 Given the health risks involved, we have made the difficult decision to cancel all summer study abroad programs.